torkian/blast-QC/README.md

 >Specify a bit-score threshold as a decimal or sci-notation.(Minimum acceptable bitscore)"
 - `-i, --identity {%identity threshold}`
 >Specify a threshold in the percent identity of a hit as a decimal or sci-notation.
 (Minimum acceptable percentage)
-- `-t, --taxonomy {taxonomy threshold}`
+- `-d, --definition {definition threshold}`
->Specify a threshold in the level of taxonomy detail provided.
+>Specify a threshold in the level of definition provided.
 This is defined by how many separate lines are present in the Hit definition '<Hit_def>' of the XML file.
 (Integer value)
 - `-or, --order {(e,b,i,t)}`
 >Specify the order of the results.
-By lowest evalue `e`, highest bitscore `b`, highest percent identity `i`, or most detailed taxonomic data `t`.
+By lowest evalue `e`, highest bitscore `b`, highest percent identity `i`, or most detailed definition `d`.
 - `-er, --erange {range value}`
->Sets a range of acceptable deviation from the lowest evalue hit in which a more detailed taxonomic description would be prefered.
+>Sets a range of acceptable deviation from the lowest evalue hit in which a more detailed definition would be prefered.
 Must order by evalue to use this functionality.
 - `-br, --brange {range value}`
->Sets a range of acceptable deviation from the highest bitscore hit in which a more detailed taxonomic description would be prefered.
+>Sets a range of acceptable deviation from the highest bitscore hit in which a more detailed definition would be prefered.
 Must order by bitscore to use this functionality.
 - `-ir, --irange {range value}`
->Sets a range of acceptable deviation from the highest percent identity hit (Decimal value) in which a more detailed taxonomic description would be prefered.
+>Sets a range of acceptable deviation from the highest percent identity hit (Decimal value) in which a more detailed definition would be prefered.
 Must order by percent identity to use this functionality.

 </p>
 </details>